NickRoss/2025-Data-24100/lesson_plan/week_8.md

 - What is the difference between `docker compose up` and `docker compose run`?
 - How do you view logs from a specific service in Docker Compose?
 - What does `depends_on` do in a docker-compose.yml file?
+- What is the difference between `docker compose down` and `docker kill`?

 ### LLMs, Agents, and MCP